 750 ILCS 5/602

 There are many different elements that come into play in a custody case, although several of the factors will not apply in most cases.
 That said, the recommendation by the GAL is not binding on the court.
 Judges typically put great weight on the GAL’s recommendation, but often times the GAL finds that the margin between one parent being the residential custodian versus the other is very narrow.
 Once the GAL recommendation (and the margin upon which is based) is known, the next step is to set the matter for a full hearing on custody.
+For more information on GAL recommendations, our family lawyer Yorkville will be available throughout the process and here to answer your questions.

 Oftentimes, after the GAL gives its report, the other parent concedes residential custody, especially if it very strongly favors one parent over the other.
 When the margin is very narrow or when the other parent refuses to accept the GAL recommendation, a full custody hearing is necessary.
 At the hearing, each parent testifies, the GAL testifies, and any other witnesses each parent wants to present testify, as well.
 After the hearing the court will normally take some time to consider the evidence and make a written judgment as to who will be the residential parent and why the judge reached that conclusion.

 Custody rulings by the judge can be appealed, but it is a difficult road.
+Having a family lawyer Yorkville on your side with years of experience certainly gives you an advantage.

 If the judge issues a written ruling a JPA is not usually necessary; the judge’s order will normally provide for all of the terms addressed in a JPA.
 Once the court rules or a JPA is entered, the parties cannot seek to change custody for two years unless there has been a change in circumstances that puts the child in serious danger or the parties agree to the change.